People ask all the time,

 The boys were soon dubbed Demshitz after word got around about their epic adventures on the road, with the initial epic adventure being one of the most defining…

-During their first week on tour, after a wild party at West Virginia’s Cheat River Festival the boys drove straight across the country, paddled one day in Durango Colorado, and flew over the Animas River Valley in an airplane with local bad ass Jed Selby.
+During their first week on tour, after a wild party at West Virginia’s Cheat River Festival the boys drove straight across the country, and paddled the next few days in Durango Colorado with Jed Selby.

 Afterwards, they drove to Reno Nevada for a fun weekend of competitions at the Reno River Festival.
 Dave won the boater X and Graham won the downriver race, beating out legends Tao Berman and Eric Jackson!